quiltt/quiltt-js/ECMAScript/react/README.md

 ## Core Modules and Types

-The `@quiltt/react` library is built on top of the `@quiltt/core` library, which provides modules and utilities for JSON Web Token functionality, observable patterns, storage management, timeouts, API handling, and TypeScript types.
+The `@quiltt/react` library ships with `@quiltt/core`, which provides an Auth API and essential functionality for building Javascript-based applications with Quiltt.
+See the [Core README](../core/README.md) for more information.

 ## React Components

-All components automatically handle session token management under the hood, using the `useQuilttSession` hook.
+All components automatically handle Session token management under the hood, using the `useQuilttSession` hook.

 To pre-authenticate the Connector for one of your user profiles, make sure to set your token using the `QuilttProvider` provider or the `useQuilttSession` hook.
-See the [Authentication guides](https://www.quiltt.dev/guides/authentication) for how to generate a session.
+See the [Authentication guides](https://www.quiltt.dev/guides/authentication) for how to generate a Session.

 ### QuilttButton

 Launch the [Quiltt Connector](https://www.quiltt.dev/guides/connector) as a pop-out modal.

 By default, the rendered component will be a `<button>` but you can supply your own component via the `as` prop.
+You can also pass forward any props to the rendered component.

 #### Example